 I’ll be frank.
 I didn’t like most of what I discovered.
 I dug deeper.
 What I found out was hard to swallow.
 It’s challenging to look in the mirror and face the facts.
 Some of the food choices I had been making for years, had been causing a toxic chemical overload in our bodies.
-It was really confronting.
+It was really confronting to accept my choices had been part of the problem.
 Things changed at that point and continue to do so.
 Product by product.
 One decision at a time.

 Supermarket produce is commonly pumped full of nitrates and sprayed with chemicals, rather than being rich in nutrients.
 That’s just the start of what is done to our ‘food’.
 Read my article on why you should grow your own garlic and you’ll see what I mean.

 I now try to grow most of our family’s fresh food needs and eat a nutrient-rich plant-based diet.
 I subsidise with seasonal, local, organic or biodynamic produce from farmers who can tell me the story behind our food.
 Often backyard farmers!
 It’s amazing what you learn when you start asking your local grocer or farmer questions.
 I encourage you to do so!
 Crop swap with neighbours or other gardeners who have a surplus.

 Thankfully this change in lifestyle and choices, plus eating homegrown nutrient-dense food, has helped me regain my health and wellbeing.
 This is a strong motivator to share what I’ve learned on my journey with others.
 I could have kept this knowledge to myself and used it just to benefit our family.
 But I realised I could also help others prevent illness and find joy in good health.
 A far higher purpose in life!